-Verse 1 emphasizes the consequences of sin.
+Verse 1 emphasizes the devastating consequences of sin.
 David began this psalm acknowledging that the difficulties he was experiencing were from the Lord and were the result of his own sin.
+Nowhere in the psalm is there an indication of what David's sin was.
 Whatever David's sin was, God's response to it brought about a great deal of suffering to David.

-David's cry was for God to "discipline" him like a son and not treat him like an enemy.
+In the Old Testament, the Lord's anger and wrath usually speak of His righteous judgment against His enemies.
+David's cry was for God to discipline him like a son and not treat him like an enemy.
 David understood the difference between the merciless judgment of God on His enemies and the loving discipline of his heavenly Father.
-The word's "punish" and "discipline" both denote punishment accompanied by correction and instruction.
+The word's punish and discipline both denote punishment accompanied by correction and instruction.